Figure skating at the 2022 Winter Olympics – Team event: Doping controversy

-In mid-November, WADA requested that CAS take up the review of the Valieva case with an eye towards a 4-year suspension of Valieva, which would exclude her from competition at the next Winter Olympics, and to rescind her first place performance at the previous Beijing Olympics because, "the Russian Anti-Doping Agency (RUSADA) did not meet a WADA-imposed Nov.
+In mid-November, WADA requested that CAS take up the review of the Valieva case with an eye towards a four-year suspension of Valieva, which would exclude her from competition at the next Winter Olympics, and to rescind her first-place performance at the previous Beijing Olympics because, "the Russian Anti-Doping Agency (RUSADA) did not meet a WADA-imposed Nov.
 4 deadline to deliver a verdict on Valiyeva's case."

-Under IOC rules, the medals will be awarded as if it was a reallocation ceremony.
-Based on the exhaustion of all appeals, the IOC could hold the ceremony at Gangneung Ice Arena during the 2024 Winter Youth Olympics in PyeongChang, South Korea (the preferred time per IOC rules), Mediolanum Forum during the 2026 Winter Olympics, the IOC headquarters or Olympic Museum in Lausanne, or the 2024 World Figure Skating Championships, scheduled for Centre Bell in Montreal, Quebec, Canada.